-- Option 1-2 (rank common): A single memory storage/number of parameters for the rank common model.
+Option 1-2 (rank common): A single memory storage/number of parameters for the rank common model.

-- Option 2-1 (layer specific and rank common): Sum of memory storage/number of parameters over all layer specific models.
+Option 2-1 (layer specific and rank common): Sum of memory storage/number of parameters over all layer specific models.

-- Option 2-2 (layer specific and rank specific): Sum of memory storage/number of parameters for the specific models over all ranks and all layers in per rank.
+Option 2-2 (layer specific and rank specific): Sum of memory storage/number of parameters for the specific models over all ranks and all layers in per rank.

-- Option 3-1 (layer common and rank common): A single memory storage/number of parameters for the common model
+Option 3-1 (layer common and rank common): A single memory storage/number of parameters for the common model

+For the evaluation of CSI compression, the specific CQI determination method(s) for AI/ML can be reported by introducing an additional field in the template, e.g.,

+Option 1a: CQI is calculated based on the target CSI from the realistic channel estimation.

+Option 1b: CQI is calculated based on the target CSI from the realistic channel estimation and potential adjustment.

+Option 1c: CQI is calculated based on traditional codebook.

+Option 2a: CQI is calculated based on CSI reconstruction output, if CSI reconstruction model is available at the UE and UE can perform reconstruction model inference with potential adjustment.

+Option 2a-1: The CSI reconstruction part for CQI calculation at the UE same as the actual CSI reconstruction part at the NW.

+Option 2a-2: The CSI reconstruction part for CQI calculation at the UE is a proxy model, which is different from the actual CSI reconstruction part at the NW.

+Option 2b: CQI is calculated using two stage approach, UE derives CQI using precoded CSI-RS transmitted with a reconstructed precoder.